brunocalmels/any-monic/README.md

 # any-monic
-Bring whatever kind of mnemonic you want, leave with an address and a PK
+Bring whatever kind of mnemonic you want, leave with an address and a private key.

 ## What can I use this for?
 1. Input your mnemonic